 The PDPA’s penalty schedule is nearly as fierce.
 Violators can incur fines as high as 1 million Singapore Dollars (SGD) or 10% of in-country revenue.

-While 10% may seem quite steep, the PDPA bases this figure on revenue that an organization generates within Taiwan.
-The GDPR makes its 2% or 4% penalty calculations using a violator’s global revenue.
+While 10% may seem quite steep, the PDPA bases this figure on an organization’s revenue in Taiwan.
+The GDPR makes 2% or 4% penalty calculations using a violator’s global revenue.

-Regarding the rights they provide citizens, the GDPR and PDPA are nearly identical.
+The GDPR and PDPA are nearly identical regarding the rights they provide citizens.
 Under both acts, citizens are guaranteed rights such as:

 - The right to data portability